 I decided to bring a 2 meter rig up the .8 km trail to the 1017 foot Summit of “T-Hill” for a number of reasons.
 As a passionate VHF/UHF-oriented ham for several decades, I encourage others to operate and submit contest entries to demonstrate the use of the very valuable bands & frequencies assigned to Amateur Radio Operators.Continue reading “N6ZE’s Very Minor DX-Pedition by Pete Heins”

-The next regular club meeting is Thursday, January 17, 2019 (always the third Thursday) at the East County Sheriff’s Station’s Community Room 2101 E. Olsen Road, Thousand Oaks at 7:30 pm.
+The next regular club meeting is Thursday, October 17, 2019 (always the third Thursday) at the East County Sheriff’s Station’s Community Room, 2101 E. Olsen Rd, Thousand Oaks at 7:30 pm.

 Talk-in coordination is on the Bozo repeater, 147.885 (- 127.3)

 Topic/Guest Speaker – Flex Radio: Warren Wegerer-K6WKW will discuss the Flex Company history.
 He’ll talk about historic and current products including costs and comparisons as well as the “non-technical technical differences.”
 (How will he do that?)
 Learn about practical operation with a live demonstration.
 Remote operation will also be discussed.